Maternal Health

 The first 1,000 days between pregnancy and age 2 are critical for mother and child.

 During this formative time, healthy children develop brain power, vital organs, sight, and laughter.
 They gain weight, grow taller, and acquire language and motor skills.
-Without the right nutrition, however, infants can land on a trajectory where they struggle to thrive and survive.
+Without the right nutrition, however, infants can land on a trajectory where they struggle to survive and thrive.

 Simple, cost-effective solutions to help mothers and babies thrive.

-Helen Keller Intl works with mothers to ensure their health and empower them to keep their fetus and children healthy.
-Helen Keller counsels mothers-to-be and their family members about the importance of good nutrition – before, during, and after pregnancy.
-Mothers learn the importance of the essential vitamins and minerals found in fruits and vegetables like carrots, squash, mangos, and tomatoes, and animal source foods like eggs and milk.
-This knowledge helps them make informed decisions about how to care for themselves and build the nutritional foundation for their children.
+Helen Keller Intl works with mothers to ensure their health and empower them to have healthy pregnancies and children.
+Helen Keller helps counsels mothers-to-be and their family members about the importance of good nutrition – before, during, and after pregnancy.
+Mothers learn the importance of the essential vitamins and minerals found in fruits and vegetables like carrots, squash, mangos, and dark green leaves, and animal source foods like eggs and milk.
+This knowledge helps them make informed decisions about how to nourish themselves and build a nutritional foundation for their children.
 Many of the women we work with go on to teach other women in their communities; they teach from what they have learned and from their own experiences, helping other moms to make the best food choices possible.

 Supporting breastfeeding

-Breastfeeding exclusively and without any added foods or liquids for the first six months of a child’s life (and beyond) is the safest, most economical, healthful foundation for babies’ growth and development.
+Breastfeeding exclusively and without any other foods or liquids for the first six months of a child’s life is the healthiest, safest, and most economical foundation for babies’ growth and development.
 Yet some hospitals and clinics fail to communicate this information or support new mothers to breastfeed.
 And in some communities, there is also a lack of support for breastfeeding mothers.
-A recent study by Helen Keller and Nepal’s Ministry of Health found more than 40% of mothers reported that infant formula, not breastmilk, was recommended by hospital health workers, and just 41% of newborns were breastfed within an hour of birth.
-In response, we partner with ministries of health and healthcare centers to train healthcare workers so that they can better support mothers who are able to breastfeed to do so at this vital time.
+A recent study by Helen Keller and Nepal’s Ministry of Health found more than 40% of mothers reported that infant formula, not breastmilk, was recommended by hospital health workers at delivery, and just 41% of newborns were breastfed within an hour of birth.
+In response, we partnered with the Ministry of Health and healthcare centers to train healthcare workers so that they counsel mothers on how to initiate and succeed in breastfeeding at this vital time.

 Protecting against harmful marketing